Gregwar/gregwar.github.io/jacobians.markdown

 We can combine the two previous properties by computing the spatial twist of
 $$T_{wa}^{-1} T_{wb}$$.

-Thus, the space twist is:
+Thus, the spatial twist is:

 $$
 \begin{split}